All Episodes

 Security for women is emasculation for men.

-She has leverage, she has power and all of that, and that makes divorce more likely, not less.
+She has leverage, she has power and all of that.

-So when you run to the government to give you the same leverage after marriage as you had before marriage, you end up emasculating your husband because you can threaten him with the you know government behind you.
+So when you run to the government to give you the same leverage after marriage as you had before marriage, you end up emasculating your husband because you can threaten him with the government behind you.

 If we have no leverage, we feel like slaves.

-If we feel like slaves, our testosterone drops, and women you end up with a self-fulfilling prophecy.
+And women, you end up with a self-fulfilling prophecy.

 What am I going to do if I end up not attracted to my husband?

-Oh, I know, I'll get the government to castrate him in the marriage.
+I'll get the government to castrate him in the marriage.

-A government programs always achieve the opposite of their stated goals.
+Government programs always achieve the opposite of their stated goals.

 And the stated goal to try and improve marriage by giving women more leverage, unfair leverage.

-And one lunch he just erupted into complaints about his wife and said, and he used a very memorable phrase, acid mitosis.
+And one lunch, he just erupted into complaints about his wife and said, and he used a very memorable phrase, acid mitosis.

-He said, but I can't do anything, because I'm not going to go through acid mitosis, which is everything gets cut in two, he doesn't get to see his kids.
+He said, I can't do anything because I'm not going to go through acid mitosis, which is everything gets cut in two.

-And the more he complained about his wife, the less happy he was to leave his children under her care custody and control.
+And the more he complained about his wife, the less happy he was to leave his children under her care, custody, and control.

-It's a real thing.
+It's a real thing, very real thing.

-So he said, like, I just have to buy I have to bite my tongue.
+So he said, like, I just have to buy, I have to bite my tongue.

 I just have to bite my tongue.